JarateKing/TF2-Hud-Reference/0-TUTORIAL/8-Health.md

 ```
 These don't appear by default, and only become visible when affected by the status effect.

 Notably, these are hard to reposition, just changing xpos and ypos will not work.
+You can pin to corner for these to force their position however, as described in [here](/1-APPENDIX/Positioning.md#pin-to-corner).